vincentchoqueuse/personal_website/docs/source/tutorials/digital_oscillators.rst

 Sine Wave Waveform
 ------------------

-A sine wave can be mathematically described as
+A sine wave is mathematically described by :

 .. math ::